-Grants and Contributions Receivable
+Contributions Receivable

-Grants and contributions receivable represent unconditional promises to be received in future period and are recognized as revenue in the year the promise is made by the donor.
+Contributions receivable represent unconditional promises to be received in future periods and are recognized as revenue in the year the promise is made by the donor.
 Grants and contributions receivable in one year are stated at their net realizable amount that management expects to collect.
 Management uses the allowance method for recording uncollectable receivables.
 The amount of the allowance is determined based on past experience and periodic review of outstanding grants and pledges receivable.
-Management believes all outstanding balances are collectable and allowance reserve is deemed unnecessary at December 31, 2021 and 2020, respectively.
+Management believes all outstanding balances are collectable and allowance reserve is deemed unnecessary at December 31, 2022 and 2021, respectively.